tayfritz/cookieorderform/README.md

    - The file uploader will only accept .jpeg files.
 I've added 4 images in the /img folder for you to use for the sake of this project.
 Feel free to choose whichever one stands out to you most :wink:

    - The following can be tested against validation or conditional formatting:
-        - ADMIN |
+        - ADMIN:
             - `priceRegex` is validating input values to check for acceptable prices
             - `updatePriceButton.addEventListener` is listening for UPDATE PRICES click event and checking that all package prices have been set.
 If all packages have not been set, package details are not sent to CUSTOMER.

-        - CUSTOMER |
+        - CUSTOMER:
             - All form fields include conditional formatting or regex tests to test input values received by the customer
             - Image file reader only accepts .jpeg files and is then read in the Image Preview

 ### Future Version Feature Possibilities: ###
-[ ] Package details of selected package remain on CUSTOMER page upon order confirmation [ ] `updatePriceButton.addEventListener` will be able to to update one package at a time and hide input of prices already set.
+- [ ] Package details of selected package remain on CUSTOMER page upon order confirmation
+- [ ] `updatePriceButton.addEventListener` will be able to to update one package at a time and hide input of prices already set.
-[ ] A 'New Order' button that will allow for multple order entries [ ] CUSTOMER form will include detailed information about valid inputs accepted in form.
+- [ ] A 'New Order' button that will allow for multple order entries
+- [ ] CUSTOMER form will include detailed information about valid inputs accepted in form.